lavaeater/suburban-commando/README.md

 - [x] Tower should be able to fire at enemies

 ### Enemy AI and Attacks
 We need a better AI.
 Or rather an AI that seems better.
 The AI should work by doing very small actions in sequence.
+So, we could have something like, if the player character is in the sphere of detection, the enemy should stop what it is doing and turn towards the pl

 ### Objectives
 Something on the map that the player needs to move to in order for the game to continue to the next level.